 In studying the Bad Education fact vs. fiction, we discovered that Frank Tassone was more remorseful at his real-life sentencing.
 He tearfully apologized for stealing the money.
 According to authorities, the former Roslyn School District Superintendent stole in excess of $2.2 million himself, which took him 20 years to repay (a separate state audit put the number at $2.4 million).
 "I think he should serve the maximum sentence," said former Roslyn School Board President William Costigan at the time, who partially inspired Ray Romano's character in the HBO movie.
 "We have become the poster boys for school scandals" (The Boston Globe).

 What were Frank Tassone and Pamela Gluckin's punishments for embezzling the school district's money?In September 2006, Pamela Gluckin pled guilty to first-degree grand larceny and spent close to five years in prison.
 Frank Tassone pled guilty to both first-degree and second-degree grand larceny and spent approximately three years and four months behind bars, becoming a free man in February 2010 at age 63.
 To the ire of people in the Roslyn community, Tassone was released eight months and four days prior to his minimum sentence of four years.
 He had been facing a maximum of 12 years in prison. -Newsday

-Unbelievably, yes, he continues to receive an annual state pension of a whopping $173,495.04 per year, as he did while in prison, which is essentially being paid by the taxpayers he stole from (to their disgust).
+Is it true that Frank Tassone still receives a pension?Unbelievably, yes, he continues to receive an annual state pension of a whopping $173,495.04 per year, as he did while in prison, which is essentially being paid by the taxpayers he stole from (to their disgust).
 The shocking number is a reflection of the control that unions have over districts.
 Not only do bad teachers stay employed, employees who steal millions from a district are still guaranteed lucrative pensions.
 In fact, all of the employees who were caught up in the embezzlement scheme receive pensions, including Pamela Gluckin who receives $54,998 annually.
 Gluckin gives half of her pension to the Roslyn School District in an effort to pay back what she stole.